gshipley/enterprise_training/AdminTraining.md

 * service
 * mco ping

-If you recall, MCollective is the tool that OpenShift Enterprise uses to send and receive messages from the ActiveMQ messenging server.
+If you recall, MCollective is the tool that OpenShift Enterprise uses to send and receive messages from the ActiveMQ messaging server.
 In order for the node host, the client, to send and receive messages with the broker application, we need to install and configure MCollective on the node host to communicate with the broker application.

 ##**Install MCollective on node host**